home-assistant/developers.home-assistant/docs/development_guidelines.md

 Home Assistant enforces quite strict [PEP8 style](https://peps.python.org/pep-0008/) and [PEP 257 (Docstring Conventions)](https://peps.python.org/pep-0257/) compliance on all code submitted.

-We use [Black](https://github.com/psf/black) for uncompromised code formatting.
+We use [Ruff](https://docs.astral.sh/ruff/) for code formatting.
 Every pull request is automatically checked as part of the linting process and we never merge submissions that diverge.

 Summary of the most relevant points: